rust-stuco/lectures/week6/slides.md

 <!--
 Excerpt from the Rust Book:

-There’s debate within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.
+There's debate within the testing community about whether or not private functions should be tested directly, and other languages make it difficult or impossible to test private functions.

-If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.
+If you don't think private functions should be tested, there's nothing in Rust that will compel you to do so.
 -->